 “The open-source movement can be a powerful platform for rapid and transformational change,” said Eric Toone, vice provost and director of Duke I&E. “The evolution of the approach has afforded exciting examples of its power, such as a host of innovative approaches in 3D printing and the creation of R, the open source programming language for big data.
 Red Hat has been a leading proponent of open source since its inception in 1993, and we are delighted to join with them in this exciting project.”

 The Red Hat gift will assist students who have project ideas that use open-source software to advance humanitarian issues.
-For instance, a group of student volunteers at Duke called eNABLE, who make prosthetics using 3D printers, recently received a $2,000 grant to help people like McGuyrt.
+For instance, a group of student volunteers at Duke called eNABLE, who make adaptive devices using 3D printers, recently received a $2,000 grant to help people like McGuyrt.

-Duke seniors Richard Beckett-Ansa and Henry Warder, co-founders of the Duke chapter of eNABLE, worked with McGuyrt to devise a prosthetic with various attachments, with each attachment created for the completion of a different task.
-The prosthetic is being built in Duke’s Innovation Co-Lab, which partners with OSPRI to help student grant recipients advance their ideas and build products.
+Duke seniors Richard Beckett-Ansa and Henry Warder, co-founders of the Duke chapter of eNABLE, worked with McGuyrt to devise an adaptive device with various attachments, with each attachment created for the completion of a different task.
+The adaptive device is being built in Duke’s Innovation Co-Lab, which partners with OSPRI to help student grant recipients advance their ideas and build products.

 OSPRI will also offer courses centered on open source culture that will count toward Duke I&E’s certificate program.
 The first course, “The 21st Century Student: Open Knowledge and Education Innovation,” made its debut this fall.
 The next course will study open government and will be available next spring.